 Fruits with their natural sugars have ‘anti-obesity effects such as promoting prolonged satiety, decreasing total calorie intake, and helps modulate the guts’ ecology, all facts that help with weight loss (12).

 How Much Sugar Per Day Added Vs. Natural?

 While there is no limit on how much natural sugar one can consume in a day, the daily limit to added sugar is 25 grams in women, 36 grams in men, and less than 25 grams in children aged 2 to 18 years old.

 How Much Natural Sugar Per Day For A Woman?

 There is no limit to how much of this she can consume, whether she is actively trying to lose weight or not.

 The Bottom Line

 When it comes to how much sugar per day one should consume, science is very clear that the less added sugar that you have in your diet, the happier and healthier you will be.
-Artificial sweeteners while they might taste good cause more harm than good.
-Instead of them, you are encouraged to replace them with natural sugars, which not only do not have a daily limit, but are also very good for your health.
+Added sugars, while they might taste good, cause more harm than good.
+Instead of them, you are encouraged to replace them with foods that contain natural sugars such as fruit, which not only do not have a daily limit, but are also very good for your health.